Section 500: Faculty Affairs

 Emeritus status shall confer life-long academic appointments and faculty status at Montana State University-Northern except as follows:

-- The right to hold a full-time administrative or teaching position.
+- There is no right to hold a full-time administrative or teaching position.

-- The right to vote in faculty or department meetings.
+- There is no right to vote in faculty or department meetings.

 Emeritus status shall confer life-long academic appointments and faculty status at Montana State University-Northern and shall be supported by: